naoufelfrioui/Object-detection-android/README.md

 1. After the initial installation (1 - 5)
 2. Run `npm start` in server folder to start the nodejs server in development mode
 3. Run `npm start` in client folder to start the angular server in development mode
+4. Navigate to http://localhost:4200/ to access the UI

 ## Production

 Use this process when you want to deploy the project.
-If you intend to run the server in production mode somewhere else than the image server (e.g. Raspberry Pi) you need to change the base url variable in `client/src/environments/environment.prod.ts` to the url of the new device prior to generating the production build of the client.
+If you intend to run the server in production mode somewhere else than the image server (e.g. Raspberry Pi) you need to change the base url variable in `client/src/environments/environment.prod.ts` to the url of the new device prior to generating the production build of the client for example `http://localhost:8000/api`.
 This is also necessary, if you intend to test the production build on you local machine.

 1. After the initial installation (1 - 5)
 3. Generate production build of frontend in client folder with `.../machine-learning-data-management-system/client> ng build --prod`
 4. Copy the generated `dist` folder from client folder to server folder or only copy `dist/client` if server already has a dist folder
 5. Generate production build of backend in server folder with `.../machine-learning-data-management-system/server> npm run build:prod`
 6. Start server from server folder in production mode with `.../machine-learning-data-management-system/server> npm run start:prod`
+7. Navigate to http://localhost:8000/ to access the UI

 ## Endpoints